Pickled onion

 Pickled onions are a food item consisting of onions (cultivars of Allium cepa) pickled in a solution of vinegar and salt, often with other preservatives and flavourings.
 There is a variety of small white pickled onions known as 'silverskin' onions; due to imperfections they are pickled instead of being wasted.
-They are frequently used as an essential component of the Martini cocktail variant known as a Gibson.
+They are frequently used as the distinguishing feature of a variation on the Martini cocktail, known as a Gibson.